KingImereda/JBC-Database-Project/README.md

 ## DATABASE SECURITY, USER MANAGEMENT & PRIVILEDGES.
 User management is a critical component of our database security infrastructure.
 By carefully managing user access, we can significantly reduce the risk of data breaches, unauthorized data manipulation, and operational disruptions.
 Effective user management ensures that only authorized individuals can interact with our database, safeguarding our sensitive information and maintaining the integrity of our systems.

-The following script were use to create User Access and Priviledges.
+The following scripts were use to create User Access and Priviledges.
 #### Access Logins
 create logins for each user who needs access to the SQL Server instance.
 ```